Chellie Pingree: Political positions

-Pingree is opposed to granting the president fast track authority in negotiating trade agreements, having voted against doing so on June 12, 2015.
+Pingree opposes granting the president fast track authority in negotiating trade agreements, having voted against doing so on June 12, 2015.
 She said that such agreements need more transparency and debate, not less.

 Pingree helped draft the Fair Elections Now Act, a proposal to provide public Fair Elections funding for popular candidates who raised a sufficient number of small local contributions.
 She has spoken out against the 2011 Supreme Court ruling McComish v.
 Bennett, which limits public financing systems for congressional campaigns.

 Pingree has consistently voted against aggressive foreign policy.
 In March 2011, she voted for a resolution to remove forces from Afghanistan.
 In June 2011, she voted for House Resolution 292, preventing President Barack Obama from deploying ground forces in Libya.

 In 2017, Pingree did not attend the inauguration of Donald Trump, instead visiting a Planned Parenthood center and a business owned by immigrants.
 She attended the 2017 Women's March the next day and stood on stage with other politicians who had refused to attend the inauguration.
 In July 2019, Pingree joined 95 Democrats voting for an impeachment resolution against Trump.
 Maine representative Jared Golden and 136 other Democrats joined all Republicans to kill the resolution.

 In July 2019, Pingree voted against H. Res.
-246 - 116th Congress, a House Resolution introduced by Brad Schneider opposing efforts to boycott the State of Israel and the Global Boycott, Divestment, and Sanctions Movement targeting Israel.
+246 - 116th Congress, a House Resolution introduced by fellow Democrat Brad Schneider opposing efforts to boycott the State of Israel and the Global Boycott, Divestment, and Sanctions Movement targeting Israel.
 The resolution passed 398–17.

 On December 18, 2019, Pingree voted to impeach Trump.

 Alongside her House colleagues, Pingree has urged President Joe Biden to declare a national climate emergency.
 She supports Alexandria Ocasio-Cortez's Green New Deal resolution.

+Pingree voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.